Thelma Barlow

 Thelma Barlow (née Pigott; born 19 June 1929) is an English television actress and writer, known for her roles as Mavis Wilton in the long-running ITV soap opera Coronation Street and as Dolly Bellfield in the BBC One sitcom dinnerladies.
+She is the oldest living (and overall longest lived) female Coronation Street cast member.

 Early life

 Barlow was born in 1929 in Middlesbrough, North Riding of Yorkshire, the younger of two daughters.
 Her father, Tommy, a cabinet maker, died of pneumonia five weeks before her birth, aged 37, and Barlow was brought up by her mother Margaret.

 During her childhood the family moved to Huddersfield, West Riding of Yorkshire.
 Barlow left school at 15 and went to Huddersfield Technical College to study shorthand and typing.
-Her first job was as a secretary, which she held for eight years and at the same time belonged to an amateur dramatics group.
+Her first job was as a secretary, which she held for eight years and at the same time belonged to Huddersfield Thespians - an amateur dramatics group.
 Barlow decided to take up acting professionally and joined the Joan Littlewood Theatre Group.
 During the 1950s she did rep in Liverpool, Nottingham and Birmingham.
 In 1960 Barlow joined the West of England Theatre Company followed by the Bristol Old Vic Theatre Company.
 In Bristol she ran a boarding house for fellow actors.